neil-justice/basket-pricer/README.md

 A supermarket basket pricing tool, designed to handle a variety of pricing schemes and types of special offers.

-Made using Java 8 and Maven 3.6 as a build tool.
+Made using Java 8 and Maven 3.6 as a build tool in an Object-Oriented style.

+The `com.github.neiljustice.basketpricer.demo.Demo` main class is a good place to start to get a feel for how the program works.

 ### Usage